JuliaGNI/GeometricMachineLearning.jl/docs/src/tutorials/mnist/mnist_tutorial.md

 ```

 ```@eval
 Main.remark(raw"We note here that conventional convolutional neural networks and other vision transformers achieve much better accuracy on MNIST in a training time that is often shorter than what we presented here.
-Our aim here is not to outperform existing neural networks in terms of accuracy on image classification problems, but to demonstrate two things:
-" * Main.indentation * raw"    1.
-In many cases putting weights on the Stiefel manifold (which is a compact space) can enable training that would otherwise not be possible.
-" * Main.indentation * raw"    2.
-As is the case with standard Adam, the manifold version also seems to achieve similar performance gain over the gradient and momentum optimizer.
-" * Main.indentation * raw"Both of these observations can be seen in the figure above.")
+Our aim here is not to outperform existing neural networks in terms of accuracy on image classification problems, but to demonstrate two things: (i) in many cases putting weights on the Stiefel manifold (which is a compact space) can enable training that would otherwise not be possible and (ii) as is the case with standard Adam, the manifold version also seems to achieve similar performance gain over the gradient and momentum optimizer.
+Both of these observations are demonstrated figure above.")
 ```

 ## Library Functions